Add JS OCR to your web pages

 OCR Integration in your WEB application

-Aspose.OCR for JavaScript allows the code to run directly in the end user’s web browser (client-side) or in browser-based environments, such as Electon.
+Aspose.OCR API for JavaScript allows the code to run directly in the end user’s web browser (client-side) or in browser-based environments, such as Electon.

 Supported file formats